pascoalf/ulrb/README.md

 ## Installation

-To install the last stable version, use:
+To install the last stable version (0.1.6), use:

 ``` r
 install.packages("ulrb")
 ```

-If you want to install the last version available on GitHub, use:
+If you want to install the last version available on GitHub (0.1.8),
+use:

 ``` r
 # install.packages("devtools")